jucardwell/remote-sensing-hazards/other_pages/lab1.md

 ------------------------------------------------------------------------
 ## Lab 1

 In this lab, you will use GRIDMET data to calculate the mean temperature and precipitation values for the United States from 1980-2020.
 You will create maps of these values and calculate mean values for each US county.
-You can download a shapefile of US counties [here](.
-Remember, you will need to upload this as an "asset" in Google Earth Engine.
+You can download a shapefile of US counties [here](https://drive.google.com/uc?export=download&id=1NUDtSHKRC9Lmgm9vx8wAtDRIIUA4ElGn)

 GRIDMET is a gridded surface meteorological dataset that provides daily estimates of temperature, precipitation, winds, humidity, and radiation across the US.
 GRIDMET data is not necessarily remote sensing data in the traditional sense, as it does not involve direct observation of the Earth’s surface from satellites or aircraft.
 Instead, GRIDMET combines observational data from weather stations, satellite-derived information, and atmospheric reanalysis models.